CERSGIS/charcoal-production-site-monitoring-service/README.md

 free and open-source satellite data from NASA’s Landsat suite, current charcoal production sites are being mapped with pertinent information shared at the district government level for more informed environmental planning.
-This monitoring service will also incorporate a text messaging service for mobile phones to disseminate the location of approved production sites (and protected areas to avoid) to stakeholders in rural communities.
+This monitoring service will also incoporate a training for stakeholders in rural communities on how to use the mobile application to synchronize the position current production sites.

 The Charcoal Production Monitoring service, has a monitoring platform with information on all charcoal production sites in project districts in the savanna landscape.
 This provides the necessary spatial data input to decision-makers and partners interested, who will use the information to target areas for remediation and landscape restoration activities.
 In addition to the monitoring platform is a mobile application for collecting data on the field.